 1703 - 1711

-Jesuit superiors do not grant Kino permission to make further explorations to the Colorado River.
-Kino builds churches at missions in present day Sonora.
+In additon to his mission work in the Pimeria Alta, Kino's other main task is to supply the restarted Jesuit missions in Baja California.
+Kino makes no further explorations to the Colorado River.
+Kino builds churches at missions in present day Sonora including Cocospera and Remedios.
 Native people from present day Arizona especially from the village of Bac travel into Sonora to help Kino.

 Consecrates newly built churches at Cocóspera and Remedios.